Have you ever wondered where all your readers are?

 Bonus tip: Use a system

-I collected a few writers’ names on an Excel sheet, and schedule time to look up their work, read, and leave comments.
-It reminds me of what I need to do.
-It helps keep me accountable.
+For example, you can collect a few favorite writers’ names on an Excel sheet, and schedule time to look up their work, read, and leave comments.
+Writing down what you need to do keeps you accountable, and not many people do this.
+If you do, you’ll be lightyears ahead of the game.

-When you comment well, you can attract positive attention from potential readers — including the person you are writing to, his/her friends and fans, and anyone else who comes across your comment.
+When you comment well, you can attract positive attention from influencers and potential readers — including the person you are writing to, his/her friends and fans, and anyone else who comes across your comment.

 In other words, you won’t even have to find those readers you’ve been looking for.
 They’ll find you.